tkhamez/neucore/backend/README.md

 For the `Brave\Core\Api\User` namespace it works (for now), if the `operationId` is unique only within each tag.

+### Documentation

+The file `doc/API.md` is automatically generated from the template file `doc/API.md.tpl`, the route and security configuration and `web/swagger.json` with `backend/bin/doc-api-gen.php`.

 ## Style Guide

 [PSR-2: Coding Style Guide](https://www.php-fig.org/psr/psr-2/)